vacp2p/rfc/content/docs/rfcs/38/README.md

 # Abstract

-We sketch a two-layer model of distributed consensus, whereby a base layer provides a binary decision mechanism which is used to vote on the construction of a distributed, directed, acyclic graph.
-This graph corresponds to an unfolding, shared computation, otherwise known as a state machine replication.
+We propose to replace Nakomoto consensus mechanisms with ones which afford secure leaderless, decentralized execution.
+We sketch a two-layer model for the practical execution of such a distributed consensus, in which an underlying binary decision mechanism is utilized to used to vote on the construction of a distributed, directed, acyclic graph.
 We present the Glacier algorithm which provides a Byzantine fault tolerant implementation of the base binary decision mechanism.
 We outline a taxonomy of Byzantine adversaries that seek to thwart this computation's "correctness".

 # Consensus Model

-In an emerging vision of a leaderless, decentralized execution mechanism, a probabilistic replaces Nakomoto consensus.
-This execution mechanism consists of transitions in a state machine representation, each one a potential transaction.
-These transactions are gossiped to active (i.e. online) participants.
-The participants vote on whether a given transaction should be counted as valid which reaches an eventual consistent state in which the transactions are said to have been finalied.
+Given an underlying binary consensus mechanism, one may quickly vote on the distributed, directed acyclic ledger graph of transactions.
+If the underlying binary consensus mechanism is Byzantine fault tolerant, then one essentially gets the computation of the trust of the graph of transactions "for free".
+The finalization of shared confidence in the values in a given sequence along this graph is isomorphic to the trace of a shared, trusted state machine evolution.
+Such a state machine may perform an arbitrary computation from the class of "smart contract" artifacts by implementing a suitable model of transaction.

 # Glacier

 The Glacier consensus algorithm computes a yes/no decision via a set of distributed computational nodes.
-Glacier is a leaderless probablistic binary consensus algorithm with fast finality that provides good reliablity for network and Byzantine fault tolerance.
+Glacier is a leaderless probabilistic binary consensus algorithm with fast finality that provides good reliability for network and Byzantine fault tolerance.

 ## Algorithm